About the

 Chief Superintendent

-John De Candia APM - Deputy Member
+John De Candia APM - Deputy

 SA Power Networks

-Ms Ali Walsh - Member
+Ms Ali Walsh - Deputy

 SA Water

-Mr James Crocker - Member
+Mr James Crocker - Deputy

 cta-banner-3